ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

 The trained models could continue to learn as they play against a human opponent.

 It would also be good to randomize the moves slightly - as it stands, the models are deterministic so you can always force them to play the same way as last time if you make the same moves.
-Continued training as they play against humans would probably be a better solution for this problem anyway.
+Continued training as they play against humans would probably be a better solution for this problem anyway, certainly if we not only feed the human 'winning data' into retraining, but also find a way to benefit from losing data to steer away from those moves in future.

 Please let me know your thoughts in the comments or issue tracker!